satyaborg/my-deep-learnings/README.md

 # my-deep-learnings

-Repository to keep track of my experiments, exploration and understanding in the field of machine and deep learning.
+Repository to keep track of my exploration, experiments and understanding in the field of machine and deep learning.

-## Neural Networks

-1. Tensors
-2. Stochastic Gradient Descent (SGD)
-3. Backpropagation
+I.  Delving into the theory : Original paper (if available), relevant cited works and blogs II.
+Implementation of the ideas

-## Computer Vision
+## Computer Vision 👁️‍🗨️

+### Architectures

+1. Convolutional Neural Network (CNN)
+2. Fast RCNN
+3. Mask RCNN
+4. U-Net

-> Coarse grained to fine grained problems in CV domain are as follows :
+> From coarse grained to fine grained CV tasks explored :

 1. Image Classification (Single/Multi-label)
 2. Object Detection (and Localization)